pengnam/BrainDump/Systems/Ansible.md

 Consists of one or more plays.

-A play maps a group of hosts to some well defined roles, represented by thing sansible calls tasks.
+A play maps a group of hosts to some well defined roles, represented by things ansible calls tasks.

 A task is a call to an ansible module.

 By composing a playbook of multiple 'plays', it is possible to orchestrate multi-machine deployments.